hirwaaldo1/gym-introductory-exercises-react/README.md

-# Mapping Through A List And Rendering
+# Mapping Through A List And Rendering (With A Custom Component)